 mobile +230 5492 7834

 His competition law experience includes advising on merger notifications and joint purchasing agreements, as well as assisting clients in allegations of abuse of monopoly power.
-He has assisted clients of major cartel investigations by the Competition Commission of Mauritius.
+He has assisted clients operating in the financial services industry in respect of the largest cartel investigation so far run by the Competition Commission of Mauritius

 Shrivan regularly assists clients in all aspects of revenue law litigation, up to the Judicial Committee of the Privy Council.